influxdata/docs-v2/content/v2.0/write-data/no-code/_index.md

     parent: Write data
 ---

 The following options let you write data to InfluxDB without writing any code.
+Some options require a minimal amount of configuration.

 {{< children >}}